 Project communication and visibility related activities were progressing as well.
-The communications and visibility plan was finalized with feedback and endorsement from the European Commission Directorate-General Civil Protection and Humanitarian Aid Operations (EU DG ECHO) Regional Information Office (in ECHO, Ankara, Turkey).
+The communications and visibility plan, which was finalized with feedback and endorsement from the European Commission Directorate-General Civil Protection and Humanitarian Aid Operations (EU DG ECHO) Regional Information Office was adhered.